 Correctional officers work in federal, state, county and local jails and prisons, juvenile detention centers, and maximum security prisons.
 Some also work in private, for-profit prisons under government contract.

-For those with a corrections degree, jobs are expected to grow 4 percent through 2024.
+For those with a corrections degree, jobs are expected to decline by 7 percent through 2026.
 Tighter budgets and falling crime rates may mean that fewer corrections officers are needed overall, but there will continue to be job openings as workers do leave the profession each year.